zcsofficial/furniture-webpage-design-working/README.md

 Web Project Setup
 -----------------
 Once you installed the any of the XAMPP, go to the path : C:\xampp\htdocs and create new folder name as "webproject-name" , inside the main folder starting creating the necessary folders which is required to organize the code. please refer the respository folder structure.
+The Database file available in database folder .
+Import the .sql into your local phpmyadmin so that you will get all tables and data easily.
 There is two ways we can execute the files
  - using live server (http://127.0.0.1:5500/)
  - using xampp server (http://localhost/dashboard/)